Tyrn/dotfiles/README.md

 _NB_ chezmoi is already installed via mise, zsh-install script relies on that!

 - Now the installation scripts are in place.
-Go to them
+Go to them (you'll need it more than once down the road)

 ```
 cd ~/.local/share/chezmoi/run-fedora
 ```

-- First thing, run `./zsh-install`.
-The process is messy, even the shell restart may not help.
-  Answer yes to the question about replacing bash with zsh, leave the new and pretty default zsh with Ctrl+D. Close and open again the terminal.
+- Run `./zsh-install`.
+Answer _yes_ to the question about replacing bash with zsh, leave the new and pretty default zsh with Ctrl+D. Close and open again the terminal.
+In an improbable case that it still won't work
-  Answer yes to any questions about zoxide and direnv.
-If it still won't work

   ```
   pkill -KILL -u $USER